ksriram25/ASRA/draft-sriram-sidrops-asra-verification-00.md

 *Transparent RS AS case:*
 Typically, an IX RS publishes a list of all RS clients it has so that each RS client can choose which other clients to peer with.
-This is done by using BGP Community tags or through policies configured at the RS AS.
+The peering relationships are set up  by using BGP Community tags or through policies configured at the RS AS.
-In the case of a transparent RS AS, the peering between any pair of clients is in effect lateral peering (note that the RS AS is absent in the AS_PATH).
+In the case of a transparent RS AS, the peering between any pair of clients is effectively lateral peering (note that the RS AS is absent in the AS_PATH).
 A compliant RS client of a transparent RS AS MUST include in the ASRA all the AS numbers of other RS clients that it has selected to peer with at the RS.
 If a compliant RS client has selected to receive all routes from a transparent RS, then the RS client MUST include in the ASRA the full published list of RS clients of the transparent RS.

-Authors' note: The possibility of defining an ASRA type using which a transparent RS AS can register all its RS clients will be considered in case it proves useful.
-It may be useful at least for cross-checks on peering relationships registered by RS clients.
+Authors' note: The possibility of defining an ASRA type using which a transparent RS AS can register all its RS clients will be considered in case it adds value.
+It may be useful at least for cross-checking the peering relationships registered by RS clients.

 # Algorithms for Enhancement of AS Path Verification Using ASRA {#Alg}